-Starting with Surface Pro 4, Microsoft has created their own Surface UEFI for using with newer devices.
-This new Surface UEFI is currently used on newer devices including Surface Book and Surface Studio.
+Starting with Surface Pro 4, Microsoft has created its own UEFI firmware for use with newer devices.
+This new firmware is called Surface UEFI which is currently used on newer devices including Surface Go, Surface Book, and Surface Studio.

-In this article, you will find out how to get to the Surface UEFI settings.
-You will see also about how to configure the UEFI settings to improve the device security, check your device information and more.
+In this article, you will find out how to enter Surface Pro 4 UEFI settings.
+You will also learn how to configure the UEFI settings to improve the device security, check your device information, and more.

 - How to access Surface Pro 4 UEFI settings?